paimoe/rugbyguide_content/content/posts/sevens.md

 The inaugural Olympic Sevens tournament was considered successful, with Fiji's men's team winning their country's first-ever Olympic gold medal, and Australia's women's team taking home the gold in the women's competition.
 The spectacle of Sevens at the Olympics has helped introduce the sport to a broader audience.

 In the 2020 Tokyo Olympics, held in 2021 due to the COVID-19 pandemic, Rugby Sevens again featured prominently.
-Fiji's defended the men's title, while New Zealand won the women's gold.
+Fiji defended the men's title, while New Zealand won the women's gold.
 In 2024 in Paris, France won the men's gold with New Zealand taking back-to-back women's gold medals.

 ## Which nations are the best?